Kaipara College Kaipara College

 NCEA Level 3 Painting (3PAI)

-Course theme: Observations - an exploration of contemporary painting practice
+An exploration of contemporary painting practice

 Level 3 Painting students explore a wide range of contemporary painting and drawing practices.
 Students will explore, develop, extend and regenerate a wide range of ideas and refine their fine painting skills.
 It is a course for students who have achieved Level 2 Painting and want to further refine and expand their painting skills and their deeper thinking and compositional skills.
 Students are expected to work in new ways and undertake experimentation, engage in research and artist analysis to help further develop and regenerate their ideas.